We Have Oxide at Home - Part 1 - Oxide On Proxmox

 0xide Computer opensource almost all their code for their self hosted cloud stack.
-My attempt to virtualise the whole stack to explore its capabilities
+My attempt to virtualise the whole stack to explore its capabilities on Proxmox

 Author Scott Herdman